-Northern lights, which are often referred to as aurora borealis, appears to be a natural light display that can be observed mostly in the Antarctic and Arctic regions.
+Northern lights, which are often referred to as aurora borealis, appear to be a natural light display that can be observed mostly in the Antarctic and Arctic regions.
 Norway is one of the countries with myriads of places for a comfortable observation of this captivating phenomenon.
-This article provides an insight about the northern lights in Norway, offering some useful recommendations for the best experience of observing aurora.
+This article provides insight into the northern lights in Norway, offering some useful recommendations for the best experience of observing aurora.
 Enjoy!

 Northern Lights In Norway: Best Observation Spots

 If it happened to you to visit Norway in winter, going to observe the aurora borealis is one of the top things to do for sure.
 Thankfully, Norway features myriads of beautiful places where you can experience your first northern lights in Norway.
 This section of our article explores the most popular places for observing aurora – so, get ready to go if you are strong enough to withstand cold and strong wind!

 Tromsø.
 This city appears to be one of the largest in Norway, but is also often referred to as the capital of the Arctic.
 Surrounded by fjords, mountains, and islands, this beautiful city appears to be one of the best ones in the world for observing aurora.
 Indeed, good aurora displays may be spotted even in the center of this beautiful city, yet it would be better to head to the tranquilizing beaches of the Kvaløya island or reach the Prestvannet lake on the island of Tromsøya.

 The Lofoten Islands.
 Known for their authentic and well-preserved nature as well as wonderful sports and fishing opportunities, the Lofoten Islands are a good spot for observing aurora.
 However, you must be aware that, apart from beautiful views, you are likely to face freezing cold, strong winds, and problems with transportation.